HazyResearch/deepdive/doc/doc/basics/chunking.md

       weight: "?(feature)"
     }

-To express conditional random field, just use `Multinomial` factor to link variables that could interact with each other (For more information about CRF, see [this tutorial on CRF](http://people.cs.umass.edu/~mccallum/papers/crf-tutorial.pdf).
+To express a conditional random field, just use `Multinomial` factor to link variables that could interact with each other (For more information about CRF, see [this tutorial on CRF](http://people.cs.umass.edu/~mccallum/papers/crf-tutorial.pdf).
 The following rule links labels of neiboring words

     factor_linear_chain_crf {
       input_query: """select w1.id as "words.w1.id", w2.id as "words.w2.id", w1.tag as "words.w1.tag", w2.tag as "words.w2.tag"